skatsuta/docker-mysql-sjis/README.md

 # docker-mysql-sjis
-Dockerfile for MySQL with SJIS
+Dockerfile for MySQL with SJIS character encoding.